 Marijuana may also be used to alleviate the painful symptoms that patients with Multiple Sclerosis (MS) have, according to a 2014 Canadian study.
 The study observed 30 MS patients who had painful muscular contractions and did not respond to other lines of treatment.
 They were given marijuana to smoke for a few days, and their pain lessened.
 This effect is postulated to be a result of the THC in weed that binds to receptors in the muscle and nerves, reducing the amount of pain.
 Other studies also imply that the drug may control muscle spasms from the disease.

 Marijuana may also be used to control muscle spasms with other causes as well.
 Researcher Sanjay Gupta found a teenager who was using marijuana (medical) for treatment for his diaphragm spasms, which has been unresponsive with other stronger, prescribed therapies.
 The condition, called Leeuwenhoek's Disease or myoclonus diaphragmatic flutter causes nonstop spasms in abdominal muscles.
 These spasms are painful, and also, they interfere with speaking as well as breathing.
 On smoking the drug, the muscles of the diaphragm are calmed almost immediately, granting relief to the patient.

 Improving Hepatitis C Treatment Efficacy

-Treatments for Hepatitis C are rather harsh, with a lot of side effects including nausea, fatigue, loss of appetite, muscle aches and even depression - symptoms that can last for months.
-In fact, many patients do not finish Hep C treatment owing to the severity of the side effects.
+Treatments for Hepatitis C are rather harsh, with a lot of side effects including nausea, fatigue, loss of appetite, muscle aches, and even depression - symptoms that can last for months.
+Many patients do not finish Hep C treatment owing to the severity of the side effects.

 However, a study published in Europe revealed that 86% of patients using marijuana were able to complete their therapies successfully, compared with only 29% of non-smokers.
 This was thought to be an effect of reduced side effects of Hep C treatment by marijuana.